February 2026

 25%

-Clear audio/visuals with logical organization, smooth flow, and meets 60-90 second requirement
+Clear audio/visuals with logical organization, smooth flow, and meets two-minute maximum requirement

 Frequently Asked Questions